 The object of the game is for the defending king (white) to escape from the encircling attacking pieces (dark).

 If the king reaches one of the corner squares then the defenders win, but if all possible escape routes are blocked then

 the attacker wins.

-a roll-up cloth gaming board.
-Full game rules are included in English, Swedish, Norwegian, German, French and Japanese.
+- Full game rules in English, Swedish, Norwegian, German, French and Japanese.

 - Neatly boxed for easy packing & storage.

 £25.00 (US$ | €)

 Complete authentic hnefatafl game with wooden board and glass pieces, includes: